-Well, we now know hay is essential, and the next task on the list is setting up the hay feeder/hay rack neatly within your chinchilla cage to make it easily accessible, avoiding a mess, and looking as decent as possible.
+Well, we now know hay is essential.
+The next task on the list is setting up the hay feeder/hay rack neatly within your chinchilla cage to make it easily accessible, avoid a mess, and have it looking as decent as possible.

-Nonetheless, we are looking for something that easily places inside of our chinchilla cage or attaches to the outside of the cage.
+You are looking for something that easily fits inside of your chinchilla cage, or attaches to the outside of the cage.